mpanighetti/install-or-defer/README.md

     Number of seconds between the first script run and the updates being forced.

     You can customize this value (including making it a different value for multiple groups of Macs) with one or more configuration profiles setting the `MAX_DEFERRAL_TIME` attribute in `$PLIST` to a positive integer of your choice.
+To disable deferral entirely (useful for script testing purposes), set the `skipDeferral` attribute to `true`.

 - `EACH_DEFER`